 6. I will not feel guilty about having an adults-only wedding.

 Whether you're worried about babies crying during the ceremony or can't afford to seat entire families for dinner, it's your decision whether or not you want to invite children to your wedding.
 As long as you're consistent about this rule (no exceptions for your closest friends!) and up front in your invitations and on your wedding website, you shouldn't feel bad if you have to politely tell your second cousin she can't RSVP her toddler triplets.

 7. I will attempt (at least a little) DIY.

 Even the least crafty bride can undoubtedly personalize a few details of her wedding, and the bragging rights—not to mention the savings—will be well worth the effort.
 Try your hand at creating your favors or ceremony programs.
 If those tasks seem too daunting, keep it simple: Put your excellent penmanship to use and write out the escort cards, or make your own welcome bags for out-of-town guests with maps of the area and a few local goodies.

 8. I will acknowledge that some people might not want to be the "guest book attendant."

 You can't put all your friends in the wedding party, but there are usually a few people left over that you still want to honor, so you create "special" jobs, like cake servers and guest book attendants.
 Our advice: Unless your guest book is especially complicated, an attendant probably isn't necessary.
 Honorary jobs are still jobs, and chances are, they'll have a much better time if you just let them enjoy the party rather than having them stand guard by the guest book.

-9. I will actually eat the dinner at my reception.
-(And that includes cake!)
+9. I will actually eat dinner (and cake!) at my reception.